LTUC/amman-dotnet-401d2/Curriculum/Class05/Resources/LinkedList.md

 #### Adding a Node O(n)
 Adding a node to the middle of a linked list is a bit different than adding to the beginning.
-This is because we are working with more nodes and have to re-allocate to make room for the new node.
+This is because we are working with more nodes and must re-allocate to make room for the new node.

 1. Let's start out with a basic Singly Linked List: